-The property is located in an existing platted residential area.
-There are clearly established roads and residential lot boundaries as well as rivers to the east and west bounding the subject property.
+The property is located in an existing riverfront residential area.
+There are clearly established roads and residential lot boundaries; the Indian River Lagoon provides a natural boundary to the east.

 2. Sporadic or occasional neighborhood commercial uses shall not preclude the existence of an existing residential neighborhood, particularly if the commercial use is non-conforming or pre-dates the surrounding residential use.